Have you tried all of the tricks on getting inspired and generating ideas, but nothing seems to work?

 7. Don’t Write.
 The absolute best way to get over writer’s block is to stop.
 I tend to overwork myself, so allowing myself to take a break often works brilliantly.
 This can be dangerous though, because you can’t keep doing it forever if you want to get stuff done.

 8. Leverage Deadlines.
 Currently I have a posting schedule on this blog, which is what keeps me afloat.
 If you’re anything like me, you tend to get everything done at the last minute.
 Leveraging my own deadlines hasn’t failed on me yet.
 Put pressure on yourself and produce.
+Not always comfortable, but worth a shot if nothing else works.

 9. Don’t Try.
 Do or do not, there is no try.
 Wise words from Master Yoda.
 I’ve noticed that when I try too hard, I can’t get anything done.
 Sometimes I have to remind myself to relax and have fun.
 There’s no competition.
 There is no one I have to please but myself.
 Let go, breathe and write.